You will find various 3D Models and prints that I have made.

 Enjoy!

-Simple Power meter added to side of metal power strip.
+A simple Power meter was added to the side of the metal power strip.

-Need to drill 2 holes and add protection of sharp holes.
+Need to drill 2 holes and add protection for sharp holes.
 One is for magnet, The other is for power.

 2 M5 holes for attachment and if your power strip is metal and able to have M5 holes tapped do so or use nuts.

-Once in place and secured, printed box will cover all wires and then attached bottom plate to close box.
+Once in place and secured, the printed box will cover all wires, and then attach the bottom plate to close the box.

-I left the tabs of the meter to be hand filed to secure meter in printed unit.
+I left the tabs of the meter to be hand filed to secure the meter in the printed unit.

 Enjoy!